 Panoro Energy are partners in the Dussafu license, a production and development license in southern Gabon, operated by BW Energy Gabon.
-Panoro's current interest in the license is 17.5% after the acquisition of a 10% interest from Tullow Oil plc in 2021.
+Panoro's interest in the license is 17.5%

 The Dussafu Marin Permit lies at the southern end of the South Gabon sub-basin in water depths ranging from 100 to 500 m.
 There are seven oil fields within the EEA: Moubenga, Walt Whitman, Ruche, Ruche North East, Tortue, Hibiscus and Hibiscus North.
-The latter five fields were discovered by Panoro and JV partners in the last 10 years.
+The latter five fields were discovered by Panoro and JV partners in the last 11 years.